We have created multiple pages to help you find the information you are looking for:

 General Water Situation

-The City of Rawlins is under water restrictions for the watering season for 2022.
+The City of Rawlins was under water restrictions for the watering season of 2022.
 As with most of Wyoming, we are in a drought which is worsened by our infrastructure issues.
 We currently receive around 1.5 million gallons of water a day into the treatment plant and consistently use 1 million gallons per day for household use.
-Our flows are half of what they were last year at this time.
+Our May 2022 flows were half of what they were in May 2021.

 We estimate that this is enough water for each home to give their lawn one good soaking a week.
 Although this is significantly less than what your lawn would need to be green and lush, the one day of deep watering will help it survive through this year.
 When there is not enough water available to keep turf green, watering deeper and less is more effective at helping it through the summer.
 Once a week watering also helps us monitor usage and keep the tanks filled.